dejavu513/dejavu513.github.io/content/authors/admin/_index.md

 ## About Me

 PhD candidate in computational statistics focusing on the development of Monte Carlo methods, particularly Sequential Monte Carlo (SMC) and Markov Chain Monte Carlo (MCMC).
-Research centers on efficient sampling algorithms for Bayesian inverse problems, surrogate modeling, and rare event estimation.
+My research centres on efficient sampling algorithms for Bayesian inverse problems, surrogate modelling, and rare event estimation.